wp-plugins/wp-links-page/readme.txt

 == Description ==

+This free version only allows six links to be added.

 This plugin allows you to create a dynamic link gallery with screenshots of each link.
 It will automatically create screenshots of each link and save you from creating a hardcoded links page or finding images for each site.
 It allows sites to create a links page with several different views.
 The screenshots for the links can be updated on a set schedule or with the click of a button.
 Links can be added, edited, and reordered on the setup page.

-This free version only allows six links to be added.
-For the full version please visit: http://www.wplinkspage.com/
+Click here to view a demo of this plugin: http://www.wplinkspage.com/demo/

 == Installation ==